Zero-dimensional $\sigma$-homogeneous spaces: Final remarks and open questions

 \begin{question} Is every zero-dimensional analytic space $\sigma$-homogeneous? \end{question}

 One of the themes of this article is that, in the context of zero-dimensional spaces, there seems to be a close parallel between rigidity and the lack of $\sigma$-homogeneity (for example, under $\AD$, these notions are vacuously equivalent).
+Therefore, it is natural to ask whether there exists a $\ZFC$ example of a zero-dimensional $\sigma$-homogeneous rigid space.
+The following example, constructed in \cite{van_engelen_van_mill}, gives a particularly nice positive answer.
+Notice that every rigid subspace of $\RRR$ must be zero-dimensional, as it cannot contain any intervals.

+\begin{theorem}[van Engelen, van Mill] In $\ZFC$, there exist homogeneous subspaces $X_1$ and $X_2$ of $\RRR$ such that $X=X_1\cup X_2$ is rigid.
+Furthermore, the spaces $X_1$ and $X_2$ are disjoint and homeomorphic. \end{theorem}

+Since Theorem \ref{theorem_main} gives a seemingly stronger property than mere $\sigma$-homogeneity, one might wonder whether the stronger versions can be distinguished from the standard one.
+For example, is it possible to construct a $\ZFC$ example of a zero-dimensional $\sigma$-homogeneous space that is not $\sigma$-homogeneous with closed witnesses?
+Once again, the space $X$ given by Theorem \ref{theorem_decomposition_rigid} yields a positive answer, thanks to the following simple proposition.
+Notice that $X$ is Baire by \cite[Lemma 3.2]{van_engelen_van_mill}.

+\begin{proposition} Let $X$ be a zero-dimensional non-meager space.
+If $X$ is $\sigma$-homogeneous with closed witnesses then $X$ is not rigid. \end{proposition} \begin{proof} Assume that $X=\bigcup_{n\in\omega}X_n$, where each $X_n$ is a closed homogeneous subspace of $X$.
+First assume that $X$ has no isolated points.
+Since $X$ is non-meager, we can fix $n\in\omega$ such that $X_n$ has non-empty interior.
+This means that there exists a non-empty clopen subset $U$ of $X$ such that $U\subseteq X_n$.
+Observe that $U$ is an infinite clopen subspace of the zero-dimensional homogeneous space $X_n$.
+It follows that $U$ is not rigid (in fact, it is homogeneous), hence $X$ is not rigid.

+Finally, assume that $X$ has at least one isolated point.
+If $X$ has at least two isolated points then it is obviously not rigid, so assume that $X$ has exactly one isolated point $x$.
+If $|X|=1$ then $X$ is not rigid by definition, so assume that $|X|\geq 2$.
+Then, it is not hard to verify that the previous case applies to $X\setminus\{x\}$.
+It follows that $X\setminus\{x\}$ is not rigid, which easily implies that $X$ is not rigid. \end{proof}

+However, we were not able to answer the following question.
+As the reader could certainly have guessed, we will say that a space $X$ is \emph{$\sigma$-homogeneous with pairwise disjoint witnesses} if there exist homogeneous pairwise disjoint subspaces $X_n$ of $X$ for $n\in\omega$ such that $X=\bigcup_{n\in\omega}X_n$.

-Therefore, the following question seems natural. \begin{question} Is there a $\ZFC$ example of a zero-dimensional $\sigma$-homogeneous rigid space?
+\begin{question} Is there a $\ZFC$ example of a zero-dimensional $\sigma$-homogeneous space that is not $\sigma$-homogeneous with pairwise disjoint witnesses?
 At least under additional set-theoretic assumptions? \end{question}